mlavi/hugo/content/post/learning-alpine-linux-ansible-and-packer.md

 ```

 Now I have reproducible, lightly customized VM images ready for Configuration Management and further development.
-Cloud-init will be a welcome replacement for the Packer work, but this exercise has allowed me to refresh my knowledge with the great tools, leverage my previous work, and form a flexible foundation for moving forward.
+Cloud-init will be a welcome replacement for the Packer+QEMU work, but this exercise has allowed me to refresh my knowledge with the great tools, leverage my previous work, and form a flexible foundation for moving forward.
+Another plus is that it was trivial to switch to a new release of Alpine Linux (3.13.0), use the smaller and faster 43 MB Virtual image ISO (rather than the 525MB 3.12.3 extended ISO I started with), and my post-process custom image compressed to 63MB!

 # Epilog